 For more information on the Institute for Political Science, especially with regard to study programmes, courses and focus areas of conducted research, please visit http://www.uni-muenster.de/ifpol.

-Lille is the biggest city in the north of France.
-It has a rich cultural life and is ideally placed at the crossroads of important capital cities in Western Europe, namely London, Brussels, and Paris.
+Lille is the biggest city in the North of France.
+It has a rich cultural life.
+It is ideally placed at the crossroads of important capital cities in Western Europe, namely London, Brussels, and Paris.